bitcoin-dev-project/warnet/README.md

 Currently the warnet can be stopped, but **not** stopped, persisted and continued.
 Persisting the warnet during a stoppage is WIP.

-To stop the warnet, and warnetd daemon:
+To stop the warnet server:

 ```bash
 # stop but retain containers